amitpalbadhan/LaTeX-Cord/README.md

 # LaTeX-Cord
-Quickly send compiled LaTeX in the current channel.
+Powercord plugin to quickly send compiled LaTeX in the current channel.